-At another point in Naturalis historia, Pliny writes about an observation made by his predecessor Varro:
+Pliny also writes in Naturalis historia about an observation made by his predecessor Varro:

 ‘For abdominal cramp or bruises,’ states Marcus Varro, and I quote his very words, ‘your hearth should be your medicine chest.
 Drink lye made from its ashes, and you will be cured.
 One can see how gladiators after a combat are helped by drinking this.’